bchambs/audiosearch/README.md

 9. Add a template tag to turn rating decimal into a percentage.

 10. Rank this list in order of priority.

+11. Change titles to give more information.

+12. Combine remove_duplicate_artists and remove_duplicate_songs somehow.

+13. Add error checking to all api calls.